-This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
+This prospectus is part of a registration statement on Form S-1 (the "Registration Statement") that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
 Under this shelf registration process, the Selling Securityholders may, from time to time, sell the securities offered by them described in this prospectus.
 We will not receive any proceeds from the sale by such Selling Securityholders of the securities offered by them described in this prospectus.
-This prospectus also relates to the issuance by us of the shares of common stock issuable upon the exercise of any warrants.
-We will not receive any proceeds from the sale of shares of common stock underlying the warrants pursuant to this prospectus, except with respect to amounts received by us upon the exercise of the warrants for cash.
+This prospectus also relates to the issuance by us of the shares of common stock issuable upon the exercise of any Warrants.
+We will not receive any proceeds from the sale of shares of common stock underlying the Warrants pursuant to this prospectus, except with respect to amounts received by us upon the exercise of the Warrants for cash.
+We will not receive any proceeds from the sale of shares of common stock issued pursuant to the SPA, except with respect to amounts received by us upon the exercise by the Selling Securityholders of their option under the SPA to purchase such shares.